Verification-First Principle

 Verification is not documentation, inspection, or intent.

-At Veriklar Nexus, verification establishes execution truth — the proven ability to perform under real trade conditions with consistency.
+At Veriklar Nexus, verification establishes evidence-backed execution capability — the proven ability to perform consistently under real trade conditions.

 Unlike audits or certifications, verification confirms repeatable execution, not point-in-time compliance.